WiseLabCMU/sensorportal/README.md

  bower install
 ```

-If any dependency issues come up, it may be necessary to select which packages to install.
+If any dependency issues come up, choose the most up to date 1.x version suggested.

 ### Configure Deployment

-Under mortar-io/public/resources/variables.js you can set the pubsub service, xmpp server, and the websites url.
+Under mortar-io/public/resources/variables.js you can set the pubsub service, xmpp server, login screen name, and the website url.
-This allows the webportal to work with XMPP servers accross deployments.
+This allows the webportal to work with XMPP servers accross instances.